 Oh no. It’s barely ten minutes since Rowjie dropped us off in the airport.
 Pababalikin ko ba si Tatay?
 Hindi na ba kami matutuloy sa Bohol?
 Dalhin ko na ba si Ilog sa ospital?

 Our flight was smooth, and there were no delays.
 We landed in Bohol ahead of the scheduled time.
 After we checked into the hotel where we were staying, we headed straight to our room to rest for a couple of hours.
-I wanted to maximize the day of our arrival by going to the Mirror of the World in Sikatuna later that day so we could spend more time relaxing on our last day in Bohol.
+I wanted to maximize the day of our arrival by going to the Mirror of the World in Sikatuna later that day to spend more time relaxing on our last day in Bohol.

 Bohol’s Mirror of the World

 The world stopped when the Coronavirus took control of mostly everything.
 Many lives were lost, a lot suffered, travel became limited to essential trips, and many plans were halted.
 During the early days of the pandemic, Ilog discovered a new hobby, and that is doing a virtual tour of the world’s landmarks.
 Every day he’d discover new landmarks, and he’d take us there.
-We have been to the Pyramids of Giza in Egypt, Machu Picchu in Peru, Sydney Opera House, Taj Mahal in India, and more!
+We have been to the Pyramids of Giza in Egypt, Machu Picchu in Peru, the Sydney Opera House, the Taj Mahal in India, and more!
 We’ve virtually traveled around the world!

 Visiting Sikatuna’s Mirror of the World and Botanical Garden was another reason why I chose Bohol to be our destination.
 I’ve read quite a few good things about it and thought Ilog would enjoy visiting it.